-Ah the gender pay gap.
-One of the most polarizing of all the women’s equality issues.
+The gender pay gap is one of the most polarizing of all the women’s equality issues.
 There are so many people who will say that the gender pay gap isn’t real, is a myth, is over, never existed.
 Why is this?
-Why do so many people have such differing opinions on what should be a pretty straight-forward statistic?
+Why do so many people have such differing opinions on what should be a pretty straightforward statistic?

 The Gender Pay Gap

 Let’s get one thing straight right away.
 The gender pay gap is real.
 Women, on average, make 82% of what men make.
 This is data taken directly from census data.

 I don’t think that most people deny the existence of this data.
 But what they do deny is the fact that this is a huge socio-economic issue.
 Pay gap deniers will say that it’s because women choose lower-paying professions, women choose to exit the workforce to take care of children, and women choose work-life balance over salary.
 It’s a woman’s choice, not society, that is perpetuating the pay gap.

 Gender Pay Gap Statistics

 It’s true that when you control for things like qualifications and current position, the pay gap decreases to 98 cents per dollar.
 This means that women with the same jobs, titles, and qualifications as men make nearly what men make (nearly, but still 2 cents less per hour).
 This is much better than the 79 cents per dollar overall, but people who only like to look at this number are missing a huge piece of the puzzle.